Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Nevertheless, he couldn’t quite bring himself to believe it.
 "You’re kidding!"

 "Nope!
 Well, *I’m* not.
-I get why Al wanted to have a scan before she told you, now… part of me doesn’t quite believe this thing."
+I get why Al wanted to have a scan before she told you, now... part of me doesn’t quite believe this thing."
 She considered the test ruefully, then pocketed it again.

 "You’re still eating broccoli?
-Al can’t stand the smell of it right now…"
+Al can’t stand the smell of it right now..."

 She shrugged.
 "I’m fine.
 Maybe I won’t be in a couple weeks, but right now..
 Better eat it while I can still enjoy it, right?
 Anyway!
 You: shower, stinky."

-"Going, going…"
+"Going, going..."

 In fact, he could barely contain himself and spent the whole shower bouncing and grinning giddily under the water rather than properly washing.
-They’d been trying for a while now, a lot longer than it had taken with Allison, and even though they hadn’t discussed it, there’d been some… concern.
+They’d been trying for a while now, a lot longer than it had taken with Allison, and even though they hadn’t discussed it, there’d been some... concern.
 Xiù had gone through a lot, after all.
 Hell, she’d been nervejammed that one time, and who knew what *that* did to a body in the long run?

 He’d lately started worrying about himself, too.
 Was it actually his fault?
 That had done a lot to stoke doubts about his, as Xiù called it, "slabgical journey."
-He was being very careful and doing exactly what the smart people around him said to do, but…
+He was being very careful and doing exactly what the smart people around him said to do, but...

 It felt *beyond* good to have those doubts and fears put firmly to bed.

 He had a family.
-Well, no. He had a family on the way…No. He had one *right now* and it was going to grow, and maybe it was a misfit family, with alien gorillas for uncles and furry clawed aliens for aunts, and literally tons of fun with surrogate HEAT brothers to help out…
+Well, no. He had a family on the way...
+No. He had one *right now* and it was going to grow, and maybe it was a misfit family, with alien gorillas for uncles and furry clawed aliens for aunts, and literally tons of fun with surrogate HEAT brothers to help out...

 But it was *theirs.*

 Suddenly, he was kinda glad to be in the shower.
 They were happy tears, but he wanted to keep them to himself.

-…His stomach grumbled, and Julian chuckled; if there was anything gym rats could be said to have in common, it was an obsession with food.
+...His stomach grumbled, and Julian chuckled; if there was anything gym rats could be said to have in common, it was an obsession with food.
 He stepped out of the shower and toweled off, threw on some basketball shorts and padded downstairs.

 Tonight smelled like broiled salmon with lemon sauce.
 One of his favorites!
 Not even Amanda could spoil it by showing up early, having come to pick up the boys.
-He briefly considered putting on a shirt or something but…nah.
+He briefly considered putting on a shirt or something but... nah.
 She needed to loosen up.
 Had been!
-The boys were happier, things were more… *relaxed* now that Jacob was on Earth and communicating via letters and his lawyers...
+The boys were happier, things were more... *relaxed* now that Jacob was on Earth and communicating via letters and his lawyers...

 Not perfect.
 Never perfect with the Buehler family.
-Amanda had always been part of the problem for her children, even if her husband had been worse… But things were better. *She* was better, or at least had learned how to accept that it was their house and their rules.
+Amanda had always been part of the problem for her children, even if her husband had been worse...
+But things were better. *She* was better, or at least had learned how to accept that it was their house and their rules.

 And hell.
 It wouldn’t be a real family if things were *perfect,* would it?